all-birds birds

 Identification and Pictures

-Dark-eyed JuncoThe Dark-eyed Junco is a small 5 to 6 1/2 inch bird.
-There are several forms of Juncos.
+Dark-eyed JuncoThe Dark-eyed junco is a small 5 to 6 1/2 inch bird.
+There are several forms of juncos.
+Four North American were separate until the 1970s when they were all lumped together under Junco Hyemales.

-Slate Colored Juncos (Junco Hyemales) are gray with white outer feathers that will flash during flight.
-The male has a dark grey or blackish hood on slate gray, with whitish under parts.
+Slate Colored Juncos are gray with white outer feathers that will flash during flight.
+The male has a dark grey or blackish hood on slate gray, with a whitish belly.
 Female and young ones are duller.
 The young may have streaks on the breast.
 Most have a pale pink bill.

 Dark-eyed Junco song: Click for Sound